- Departments & Programs

 The purpose of the COS is to hear cases involving undergraduates concerning violations of the Academic Honor Principle and the Standards of Conduct, cases involving academic standing and requirements, and cases involving appeals of certain registrarial actions.

-The COS shall be comprised as follows: (a) twelve members who shall be faculty members nominated by the Committee on Organization and Policy (COP) and elected by the faculty; (b) twelve members who shall be members of the sophomore, junior or senior classes, and who meet the requirements for service established by the Committee on Standards, six elected annually by the student body and six selected by the Vice Provost of Student Affairs; (c) eight members who shall be selected by the President, but not from the Office of the Vice Provost for Student Affairs.
-The COP, Student Assembly, Vice Provost for Student Affairs, and President shall ensure that a full complement of their respective members are available each term and shall appoint members as required to provide a full complement.
+The COS shall be comprised as follows: (a) twelve members who shall be faculty members nominated by the Committee on Organization and Policy (COP) and elected by the faculty; (b) twelve members who shall be members of the sophomore, junior or senior classes, and who meet the requirements for service established by the Committee on Standards, six elected annually by the student body and six selected by the Dean of the College; (c) eight members who shall be selected by the President, but not from the Office of the Dean of the College.
+The COP, Student Assembly, Dean of the College, and President shall ensure that a full complement of their respective members are available each term and shall appoint members as required to provide a full complement.
 Members of the Organizational Adjudication Committee (OAC) are eligible to serve as substitutes for members of the COS.
 OAC and COS members are expected to participate in scheduled trainings during their term of service.
 The Director or Assistant Director of Judicial Affairs will normally be present at hearings, and may be asked to chair hearings when appropriate.
-The Vice Provost for Student Affairs shall designate staff to serve as Chair of the Committee on Standards.
-The Vice Provost for Student Affairs, the Dean of the College, or a designee shall receive requests for review of COS outcomes following the procedures outlined in this Handbook.
+The Dean of the College shall designate staff to serve as Chair of the Committee on Standards.
+The Dean of the College, or a designee, shall receive requests for review of COS outcomes following the procedures outlined in this Handbook.